On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: Introduction

 Nevertheless, since the maximum stable problem is $\mathcal{NP}$-hard, there has to be graphs with unbounded $\LS_+$-rank.
 The first family of graphs that have unbounded $\LS_+$-rank was obtained by Stephen and the second author~\cite{StephenT99}, who showed that the line graph of the complete graph on $2k+1$ vertices has $\LS_+$-rank $k$, giving a family of graphs $G$ whose $\LS_+$-rank is asymptotically $\Omega(\sqrt{|V(G)|})$.
 On the other hand, Lipt{\'a}k and the second author~\cite{LiptakT03} showed the following:

 \begin{theorem} For every graph $G$, the $\LS_+$-rank of $G$ is at most $\left\lfloor \frac{|V(G)|}{3} \right\rfloor$. \end{theorem}

-This begs the natural question: For every integer $\ell \geq 1$, is there a graph on $3\ell$ vertices which has $\LS_+$-rank $\ell$?
+This naturally raises the following question: For every integer $\ell \geq 1$, is there a graph on $3\ell$ vertices which has $\LS_+$-rank $\ell$?
 If these graphs exist, their extremal nature (in terms of being the smallest possible graphs with a given $\LS_+$-rank) may help reveal the critical structures that expose the limitations of these $\LS_+$-relaxations.
 This understanding could be extremely helpful when it comes to analyzing other convex relaxations of the maximum stable set problem, particularly those which are produced by other lift-and-project methods.

 This direction of investigation was already set in the seminal paper~\cite{LovaszS91} and questions about the behaviour of $\LS_+$-rank under simple graph operations were also raised in~\cite{GoemansT01}.
 In the same general direction of research, Laurent~\cite{Laurent2001} analyzed the $\LS_+$-rank and related ranks in the context of the maximum cut problem by establishing nice behaviour (only in the context of maximum cut problems) of the underlying lift-and-project operators under graph minor operations; also see~\cite{Laurent2003b} for an analysis of the Lasserre operator.
 However, as it was illustrated in some depth in~\cite{LiptakT03}, the $\LS_+$-rank of a graph does not behave in a nice, uniform way under the usual graph minor operations for the stable set problem.
 Therefore, a deeper investigation is necessary to construct the kind of graph operations which would be helpful in discovering and understanding minimal obstructions to tractable convex relaxations of the stable set polytope obtained by $\LS_+$ or other convex optimization based lift-and-project hierarchies.
 Overall, the importance of the quest to understand minimal obstructions to families of SDP relaxations in particular --- and convex relaxations in general --- has been raised by many others.
 For example, Knuth, in his well-known survey ``The Sandwich Theorem"~\cite{Knuth1994} poses six open problems in the general context of Lov\'{a}sz theta function.
 Two of the six open problems concern $\LS_+(\FRAC(G))$.
 One of them asks for finding what we call below a $2$-minimal graph (answered in~\cite{LiptakT03}).